atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/04-matrices/README.md

 ![Rotate around the y-axis matrix](images/rotate-around-y-axis-final-matrix.png)

 ## Summary
-TO-DO: Draw all rotation matrices, using left/right hand rule to know the direction of the positive direction of rotation.
+TO-DO: Draw all rotation matrices, using left/right hand rule to know the direction of the positive direction of rotation, apply multiple rotation matrices to create more complex rotations.